janefrances-nwachukwu/IT-Projects/README.md

 ### Objective:
 To develop and deploy PowerShell scripts to manage an IT corporate network by automating common administrative tasks on a Windows operating system and maintaining a secure and organized system
 ### Project Description:
-Tasked with creating multiple PowerShell scripts to automate system monitoring, user management, file management, and network configuration tasks.
+Creation of multiple PowerShell scripts to automate system monitoring, user management, file management, and network configuration tasks.
 These scripts monitors system events, manage users, backup files, and configure networks.
+This project highlights the industry relevance of automation in system administration, showing how PowerShell can be leveraged as a practical tool for IT operations, compliance, and cybersecurity readiness.
+It reflects real-world practices where enterprises use scripting to improve efficiency, reduce risk, and enforce policy consistency across their infrastructure.
 ### Task Performed:
 * Monitored system events: Implemented a script that monitors security logs and generates a report file containing filtered security events.
 * Managed users:Implemented a script that adds multiple users, sets their passwords, and assigns them to groups.